sasabosnic/rgz/ref/dba.md

 # Denis says...

-<p class="quote">&#8220;Hi!
-My name is Denis and I'm an aircraft
+<p class="f3 lh-title ni">&#8220;Hi!
+My name is Denis and I'm an
-pilot in my free time.
-By day I'm a software developer at <a href="https://www.adjust.com">adjust</a>, where my team makes software for a high-load system.
+aircraft pilot in my free time.
+By day I'm a software developer at
+<a href="https://www.adjust.com">adjust</a>, where my team makes
+software for a high-load system.
 It runs on 400+ bare metal fine tuned for extreme performance machines.
 These days we process around 10PB monthly.</p>